 \section{Conclusion}

 In this work, we thoroughly examined the effects of demographic specialization of Transformers via straightforward injection methods that have been proven effective for other types of knowledge.
-Initial results on extrinsic and intrinsic evaluation tasks using a multilingual PLM indicated the usefulness of our approach.
-However, running a series of additional experiments in which we controlled for potentially confounding factors (language and domain) as well as a meta-analysis indicate that the demographic aspects only have a negligible impact on the downstream performance.
+Initial results on intrinsic and extrinsic evaluation tasks using a multilingual PLM indicated the usefulness of our approach.
+However, running a series of additional experiments in which we controlled for potentially confounding factors (language and domain) and a meta-analysis indicated that the demographic aspects only have a negligible impact on the downstream performance.
 This observation is supported by additional qualitative analysis.
-Overall, our findings point to the difficulty of injecting demographic knowledge into Transformers and warrant future research on the topic of truly human-centered NLP.
+Overall, our findings point to the difficulty of injecting demographic knowledge into Transformers: we hope that our in-depth analysis and findings catalyze future research on the topic of truly human-centered NLP, especially in multilingual settings.